theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/authority-objects-sap-user-rights.md

     If you still get an authorization error, ask SAP Basis to record an ST01-/ or SU53-authorization trace in SAP.
 This trace shows which authorizations objects are missing.

 ### General Authorization Objects
-The following authorization objects are required to establish a connection to SAP.
+The following authorization objects are required to establish an RFC connection to SAP.

 ``` title="Necessary SAP authorizations"
 S_RFC            RFC_TYPE=FUGR; RFC_NAME=SYST; ACTVT=16